FeverC0de/feverc0de.github.io/content/posts/Brief Hello.md

 - Games!
 Board games or video games I love em all.
 My **REDACTED** hours of play time in Factorio and RimWorld says enough.
 I'm also a fan of grand strategy games like CK2, and Stellaris.
 If i need a little mental break, I don't mind a little bit of Elder Scrolls.

 - Afrobeats enters my soul and allows me to discover muscles I did not know existed.
 Asake and BurnaBoy are the GOATs.
-My favorite album has to be <a href = "">Love Damini - Burna Boy</a>.
-My favorite song from the album <a> It's Plenty</a> is just euphoric!.
-My other favorite songs has got to be <a> Lonely At The Top -Asake </a> and <a> Terminator - King Promise</a>
+My favorite album has to be [Love Damini - Burna Boy](https://www.youtube.com/watch?v=J3rOq9lYjeQ&list=PL_Sc3Kp_QmNYyjuRSZ9q5nbdYdQ39VTZb).
+My favorite song from the album [It's Plenty](https://www.youtube.com/watch?v=F8bZVnynDdc&list=PL_Sc3Kp_QmNYyjuRSZ9q5nbdYdQ39VTZb&index=9) is just euphoric!.
+My other favorite songs has got to be [Lonely At The Top - Asake](https://www.youtube.com/watch?v=3JQA7W_dLUg&list=RD3JQA7W_dLUg&start_radio=1) and [Terminator - King Promise](https://www.youtube.com/watch?v=NPCC02SaJVg&list=RDNPCC02SaJVg&start_radio=1)
 - To keep it brief my other interests, are working out and tennis.
 I am also addicted to jump roping and enjoy reading!

 	<h3>The end?</h3>
 That's about it!
 Well not really, you can learn more me and my projects in the other posts.
-Thanks for reading! [google](google.com)
+Thanks for reading!